hbrysiewicz/hbrysiewicz.github.io/about.md

       </div>

       <div class='col-md-10'>
-        I am founder and organizer of San Diego Ember.
+        I am founder and organizer of <a href="http://www.meetup.com/sandiego-ember/">San Diego Ember</a>.
 The group originated as a sub-event within SanDiego.js and became it's own organization in February 2015.
 We meet monthly to discuss the World of Ember.
+We also hold workshops and other events.
       </div>
     </div>